Lzwk16/ai_travel_assistant/README.md

 ### Future Work
-1. Deployment and Docker Containerization
+1. Set up knowledge base of flight prices and details for improved planning
 2. Include advanced Reasoning, Planning, Collaboration and State Memory into agents for more complex and detailed itinerary planning
-3. Set up knowledge base of flight prices and details for improved planning
+3. Infrastructure & Deployment using Docker Containerization, observability and evaluation